 What is "Pokémon Ethereal Gates"?

 Here's a whirlwind summary for those of you who haven't yet drowned under their social media deluge: Ethereal Gates is a Pokémon fangame made by the Perihelion Productions team in RPG Maker XP/Pokémon Essentials (so not a ROM hack for an emulator, etc.).
 It takes place in a brand new region with a pokédex that consists entirely of fakemon.
-They've got threads on PokéCommunity and Relic Castle, and they have a presence on Twitter, Tumblr, Facebook and Reddit in addition to the main website linked above, so you can go leaf through those if you want to see their full introduction, pre-release info, streams and videos, updates from the team and so on.
+They've got threads on PokéCommunity and Relic Castle, and they have a presence on Twitter, Tumblr, Facebook and Reddit, so you can go leaf through those if you want to see their full introduction, pre-release info, streams and videos, updates from the team and so on.
 The game's gotten a lot of attention recently, partially because, as mentioned above, they've been very, very aggressive in promoting it, and partially because it looks hella fancy.
 Apparently the team has been working on PEG/its predecessor projects for something like seven years in all, and they're doing their absolute best to put out a fangame with a professional level of polish.
 Aesthetically, this appears to have paid off; as I said, everything looks (and sounds) pretty damn nice.
 As for how well it actually comes together and plays... well, that's what we're about to find out!

 A few important notes before we begin

 This LP is an experiment—a trial run, if you will.